collections_bookmark Focus and Scope

 Duties of Reviewers

-Peer review helps the editor make editorial decisions and may assist the author in improve the paper through the editorial communications with the author.
+Peer review helps the editorial team to make their decisions and may assist the author in improving the paper through editorial communications.

 Promptness

-Any nominated referees who think that they are inappropriate, due to their skill, insight, knowledge etc., to review the research reported in a manuscript or sees it is improbable for it is a quick review should notify the editor and excuse himself from the review process.
+Any nominated referees who think that they are inappropriate, due to their lack of skill, insight, or knowledge to review the research work reported in a manuscript should notify the editor and excuse themselves from the review process.

 Confidentiality

-Any manuscripts received for review must be regarded as private documents.
-They must not be exposed to or conversed with others except the editor has authorized to do so.
+Any manuscripts received for review must be regarded as private and confidential documents.
+They must not be shared or discussed with third parties except with the editor’s knowledge and approval.

 Standards of Objectivity

-Reviews should be objectively carried out.
+Reviews should be carried out objectively.
 Personal criticism of the author is inappropriate.
-Referees should state their views clearly with supporting arguments.
+Referees should state their views clearly and present supporting arguments.

 Acknowledgement of Sources

 Reviewers should recognize and ascertain a relevant published work which has not been quoted by the authors.
-Relevant citations should be provided for any statement from observation, derivation, or argument which had been previously reported should be accompanied by.
-Furthermore, a reviewer together with editors has to be concerned with any substantial similarity or overlap between the manuscripts under consideration and any other published paper of which they have personal knowledge.
+Relevant citations should be provided for any statement from observation, derivation, or argument that has been previously reported.
+Furthermore, the reviewers and editors have to be concerned with any substantial similarity or overlap between the manuscripts under consideration and any other published paper of which they have personal knowledge.

 Disclosure and Conflict of Interest

-Any private data or hint found through peer review must be held in reserve off the record and not be used for individual benefit.
-Reviewers must be objective and should not think through manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
+Any private data or confidential information found during the peer review must be kept off the record and not be used for individual benefit.
+Reviewers must be objective and should not evaluate manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the connected authors, companies, or institutions.

 Duties of Authors